mimiro-io/objectstorage-datalayer/README.md

 `flatFile.fields.decimals` | Can be used to declare how many decimals in a parsed float.
 `flatFile.fields.dateLayout` | Must be present for parsing date.
 Declare with standard go date format layout.
 `flatFile.continueOnParseError` | If set to true, the line parser will log a warning and continue to parse the rest of the file on error.
 Default: false
+`flatFile.customFileName` | sets a custom string after the recorded timestamp in the file name i.e 1723634100068669184-<XXX>.txt when writing to s3.

 #### Encoders.